This website is best viewed on a PC.

 Old Southern Bulldog - Traits and Characteristics

 The OSB is very protective of the family and home.
 This is a stable breed that likes to please.
 They are easily trained.
 These dogs can be fearless and opposing, who like to let their presence be known.
 Their hard working with a lot of drive and endurance.
 They can be stubborn.
 The Old Southern Bulldog is very outgoing and energetic.
 They play rough and require a lot of exercise.
 Being a hard dog that is adaptable to any environment.

-Note: The White English Bulldog breed is formerly in the Alapaha, and Old Southern Bulldogs lineage.
+Note: The White English Bulldog, is formerly in the Alapaha and Old Southern Bulldog's ancestry.
 Their forebears trace back to the Old Spanish War Dogs.

 Breeds That Established Lana Lou Lane's Alapaha Blue Blood Bulldogs Genetic Pool

 Old Southern White aka White English Bulldog (WEB), Colby Pitbull, Old Southern Bulldog (OSB) and Catahoula Leopard Dog aka Catahoula Cur.

-The Differences Between Lana Lou Lane's Alapahas and the CRK Dogs
+The Structural Differences Between Lana Lou Lane's Alapaha's and CRK Dogs

 Lana Lou Lane's stock bloodlines does not carry: Black Mouth Cur, Mountain Dog, Bandog or Old Country (Big) Bulldog, as opposed to the breed description of the CRK dogs bloodline.